RevenueCat/revenuecat-docs/docs_source/🔌 Integrations & Events/webhooks/event-types-and-fields.md

     "2-5": "✅",
     "2-6": "❌",
     "3-0": "`CANCELLATION`",
-    "3-1": "A subscription or non-renewing purchase has been cancelled.
+    "3-1": "A subscription or non-renewing purchase has been canceled or refunded.
+Note that in the event of refunds, the subscription may still be active.
 See [cancellation reasons](https://www.revenuecat.com/docs/event-types-and-fields#cancellation-and-expiration-reasons) for more details.", "3-2": "✅",
     "3-3": "✅",
     "3-4": "✅",